Bud Greenspan: Awards and recognition

 Greenspan's work was recognized many times.
 He received Lifetime Achievement Awards from the Directors Guild of America in 1995 and from the National Academy of Television Arts and Sciences at the 2006 Annual Sports Emmy Awards.
 In 1996, he received a George Foster Peabody Award to recognize "distinguished and meritorious public service", cited as one of the industry's most prestigious awards.

 Greenspan received the Olympic Order award in 1985, at which time International Olympic Committee President Juan Antonio Samaranch said, "Mr. Greenspan has been called the foremost producer, writer and director of Olympic films; more than that, he is an everlasting friend of the Olympic family."
 In 2004, Greenspan was inducted as a "Special Contributor" into the United States Olympic Hall of Fame.
 His visual and musical The Spirit of the Olympics is on display permanently at the Olympic Museum in Lausanne, Switzerland.
 In 1994, Greenspan was inducted in the International Jewish Sports Hall of Fame.
 In 2006, he was given the Al Schoenfield Media Award by the International Swimming Hall of Fame.
 Bud Greenspan Circuit, Lidcombe, is a street in a housing development on the site the media centre at the Sydney Olympics.

 Death

-Greenspan died of Parkinson's disease on Christmas Day 2010, at the age of 84 in New York City.
+Greenspan died of Parkinson's disease on December 25, 2010, at the age of 84 in New York City.